kvasilopoulos/econdata/README.md

 <!-- badges: end -->

-The goal of econdata is to provide data from economics papers.
+In Economics authors have collected their own research data or used external datasets.
+The goal of {econodata} is to provide a curated list of datasets that are used in the most influential economic papers.

 ## Installation